sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/quickstart-torch.md

     *Figure 1*

-3. Turn on the RTK Torch device by pressing the Power button for 3 to 4 seconds until the two front LEDs illuminate (Figure 2).
+3. Turn on the RTK Torch device by pressing the Power button for 3 to 4 seconds until a beep is heard and the two front LEDs illuminate (Figure 2).

     [![RTK Torch Power Button Explanation](<img/RTK-Torch_Buttons_Front-Small.png>)](<img/RTK-Torch_Buttons_Front.png>)